adi5233/Yocket-Assignment/README.md

-This is a repository for GrowthX's Assignment Solution built using ReactJS.
+This is a repository for Yocket's Assignment Solution built using ReactJS, ExpressJs.

 ## [Live here](https://yocket-assignment-ws35.onrender.com/)